Last Updated on November 18, 2018

-Girdlestone procedure is excision arthroplasty of hip in which femoral head, neck, proximal part of trochanter and the acetabular rim are removed.
-The procedure was described for chronic deep seated infections of hip joint.
+Girdlestone procedure is excision arthroplasty of the hip in which femoral head, neck, proximal part of the trochanter and the acetabular rim are removed.
+The procedure was described for chronic deep-seated infections of the hip joint.

 After the surgery patient is put on skeletal traction followed by gradual mobilization.

 Girdlestone procedure also goes by name of excision arthroplasty of the hip, femoral head ostectomy or Girdlestone resection arthroplasty is an excision arthroplasty of the hip.

 Xray Pelvis Showing Hip After Girdlestone Excision Arthroplasty